hamzaaitbrik/RedditDMBot/README.md

 Changed the technology to [Playwright](https://playwright.dev/python/) for maximum efficiency.

 # Importnat
-There are two version of the bot, [Selenium](https://github.com/hamzaaitbrik/RedditDMBot/tree/selenium) and [Playwright](https://github.com/hamzaaitbrik/RedditDMBot).
+There are two versions of the bot, [Selenium](https://github.com/hamzaaitbrik/RedditDMBot/tree/selenium) and [Playwright](https://github.com/hamzaaitbrik/RedditDMBot).
 Both versions of the bot are tested 14th of February, 2024; both are working. **Playwright version performs better than Selenium.**<br>
 This bot was developed on a Linux machine, it may need some modifications to work on a Windows machine.
 Mainly link structure.

 # In progress